vimaec/vim-sdk-sample/VIM Revit Custom Exporter.md

 ## Installer Notes

-Since there are so many ways to create installers, this aspect is not included in the sample code.
-Nonetheless, when creating your installer, you will need to ensure the following:
+When creating your own plugin installer (not included in this sample), you will need to ensure the following:

-- Before publishing to your own customers, make sure you code-sign the DLL files(s) referenced by the `.addin` file, preferably with an extended validation (EV) code signing certificate.
+- Make sure you code-sign the DLL files(s) referenced by the `.addin` file, preferably with an extended validation (EV) code signing certificate.

 - To install the plugin for all users on a machine, ensure the `.addin` and its DLL folder are installed under `C:\ProgramData\Autodesk\Revit\Addins\$YearVersion$`